blackflux/js-gardener/README.md

 # How to Contribute

 When you contribute to any Gardener repositories, always run `npm test` locally before opening a PR.

+### Desired Changes

+- Move all grunt tasks into separate function
+- Use something more suitable than grunt
+- Add more configuration options